About the Office of the State Fire Marshal

 As part of the fiscal year 2017 budget, the Office of the State Fire Marshal has been consolidated into the Department of Forestry and Fire Management.
 The consolidation aids in government efficiency, preserves critical functions, and has the potential for cost savings.
 All of the Fire Marshal's previous powers have been preserved and became part of the Arizona Department of Forestry and Fire Management's mission.

 ***Effective January 31, 2017*** we will no longer be accepting Permit Applications for the Installation, Modification or Decommissioning of Underground Storage Tanks on behalf of the Arizona Department of Environmental Quality (ADEQ).
 All permits issued before this date will receive the necessary inspections by the Office of the State Fire Marshal.

-Fire Marshal Plans and Payment Portal
+Permit Application, Inspection and Payment Portal

 New fireworks regulations under ARS 36-1601 through 36-1609, regulate where fireworks can be bought, sold, and used in Arizona.
 Fireworks sales are also restricted to certain times of the year and types of fireworks that are able to be purchased.
 Fireworks are never allowed on state for federal lands.

 Arizona Fire School

 The 2023 Arizona Fire School expo will occur Wednesday, September 6 through Sunday, September 10, 2023.